The Wiedemann-Franz law in doped Mott insulators without quasiparticles

-Here, we study the DC longitudinal thermal conductivity $\kappa$ in the doped 2D $t$-$t'$-$U$ Hubbard model, which exhibits strange metallic electric transport over a wide hole doping $p$ and temperature $T$ range~\cite{edwin,brown2019bad,nichols2019spin,xu2019bad}.
-We evaluate the many-body Kubo formula using the numerically exact, unbiased, and non-perturbative determinant quantum Monte Carlo (DQMC)~\cite{DQMC1,DQMC2} algorithm and maximum entropy analytic continuation (MaxEnt)~\cite{jarrell1996bayesian,PhysRevB.82.165125}.
-We define $\kappa$ as the linear-response heat current $\langle\mathbf{J}_Q\rangle$ induced by a parallel temperature gradient, $\kappa\equiv-\langle J_{Q,x}\rangle/\partial_x T$, under the condition of zero charge current.
-Distinct from the incoherent behavior at high temperatures, we observe that the Lorenz number for this doped strange metal has weak doping dependence in the low temperature regime, and approaches the Wiedemann-Franz law prediction as temperature approaches zero, even in the absence of long-lived quasiparticles.
-Methodological details, including a systematic analysis of finite size and Trotter errors, as well as extensive supporting data, can be found in the Supplementary Materials.
-For convenience, $k_B$, $\hbar$, and charge $e$ are set to $1$ throughout the paper.
+Here, we numerically study the DC longitudinal thermal conductivity $\kappa$ in the doped two-dimensional (2D) $t$-$t'$-$U$ Hubbard model, which exhibits strange metallic electric transport over a wide hole doping $p$ and temperature $T$ range~\cite{edwin,brown2019bad,nichols2019spin,xu2019bad}.
+We evaluate the many-body Kubo formula using the determinant quantum Monte Carlo (DQMC)~\cite{DQMC1,DQMC2} algorithm, which is numerically exact, unbiased, and non-perturbative, and maximum entropy analytic continuation (MaxEnt)~\cite{jarrell1996bayesian,PhysRevB.82.165125}, which is typically reliable in systems with strong interactions that lack sharp features in frequency [see supplementary materials of~\cite{edwin}] We define $\kappa$ as the linear response of the heat current $\langle\mathbf{J}_Q\rangle$ induced by a parallel temperature gradient and normalized by system size $N$, $\kappa\equiv-\langle J_{Q,x}\rangle/(N\partial_x T)$, under the condition of zero charge current.
+Distinct from the incoherent behavior at high temperatures, we observe that the Lorenz number, the ratio between the thermal and charge conductivity $L\equiv \kappa/(T\sigma)$, has a weak doping and parameter dependence in the low-temperature regime and roughly approaches the Wiedemann-Franz law prediction $L_0=\pi^{2}/3$ as temperature decreases down to the lowest accessible value, even in the absence of long-lived quasiparticles.
+Methodological details, including a systematic analysis of finite size and Trotter errors, as well as extensive supporting data, can be found in~\cite{supplementary}.